"We live in a society where sex is somehow

 look like.

-dysfunction and wounding that we experienced, I did not think anything
+the emotional dysfunction and wounding that we experienced, I did not think

 I knew who could be sexual a lot with a lot of different partners, either

-their emotional wounding.
-(And I was not just referring to sex addicts
+emotional wounding.
+(And I was not just referring to sex addicts here,

-here, I also include love or relationship addicts who feel desperately
+I also include love or relationship addicts who feel desperately incomplete

-incomplete alone and use their sexuality to try to get the love they are
+alone and use their sexuality to try to get the love they are starved for

-starved for - looking for love in all the wrong places and accepting sex
+- looking for love in all the wrong places and accepting sex when they really

-emotionally honest and intimate with our self - which means we also need
+to be emotionally honest and intimate with our self - which means we also

 This is a process that takes some time - as we learn to practice intellectual